-- The listed activities as applied for in the amended application form received by the Department on 02 August 2024. - b) The information contained in the final EIAr dated September 2024. - c) The comments received from interested and affected parties as included in the final EIAr dated September 2024. - d) Mitigation measures as proposed in the final EIAr dated September 2024 and the EMPrs. - e) The information contained in the specialist input contained within the Appendices of the final ElAr dated September 2024. - f) The findings of the site visit undertaken on 07 November 2024.
+- a) The listed activities as applied for in the amended application form received on 08 March 2024, amended application form received on 02 August 2024. - b) The information contained in the final EIAR dated September 2024. - c) The comments received from all interested and affected parties as included in the final EIAR dated September 2024. - d) Mitigation measures as proposed in the EIAR and the EMPr and the generic EMPr dated September 2024. - e) The information contained in the specialist studies contained within the appendices of the final EIAR.